cpp-self-driving-husky/cpp-husky-a200-sensor-fusion/README.md

 ## Introduction

 Robotic systems understand their environment through the use of a sensor suite.
-It is necessary to to fuse the output between sensors and across time points in a process called sensor fusion (also termed multi-sensor data fusion).
+It is necessary to fuse the output between sensors and across time points in a process called sensor fusion (also termed multi-sensor data fusion).
 Specifically, sensor fusion is the combining of data immediately from or data derived from sensors in order to produce enhanced data with the intent of reducing ambiguity and uncertainty, extending temporal and spatial coverage, and improving resolution of the robotic system. <sup>[1] [2]</sup>

 Given the inherent noise of robotic sensors, uncertainty is ubiquitous in the sensing and fusion processes.
 Probabilistic models are thus employed to use the available information to its maximum effect.
 Almost all data fusion problems involve an estimation process, wherein a number of observations from multiple sensors are obtained to make inferences about the true state of the environment under observation.